-Established many years ago by the U.S. Environmental Protection Agency and The Conservation Fund, the National Mitigation Banking Association continues to join in the support each year along with this year’s supporters.
+Established many years ago by the U.S. Environmental Protection Agency and The Conservation Fund, our Supporters join them each year to continue this important effort.

-Full and partial scholarships are available with priority given to state and tribal entities, but also open to nonprofits and academia who are unable to cover their costs of participation in the Conference.
-The Conference Scholarship Fund typically provides for the conference registration fee.
+Full and partial scholarships are available with priority given to state and tribal entities, but also open to nonprofits and academia who are unable to cover their costs of participation.
+The Fund typically provides for the registration fee.
 If looking for additional assistance, please be specific with your needs.

 The Judith Ferrell Taggart Memorial Scholarship Award was created in honor of the founder of the National Mitigation & Ecosystem Banking Conference and in recognition of Judy’s contributions to the protection of our natural resources over many years of service in the environmental community.